giorgiodg/giorgiodg.it/src/content/blog/cloud-resume-challenge-aws-foundation/index.md

 ### 1. HTML website

-Like in the case of this [website](/welcome-to-my-new-website) I chose [**Astro**](https://astro.build/) because it’s a lightweight and fast framework.
+As with this [website](/welcome-to-my-new-website) I chose [**Astro**](https://astro.build/) because it’s a lightweight and fast framework.
 After trying more complex options like GatsbyJS and Next.js, I appreciated its shallow learning curve and how quickly I could get a working product online.

 ### 2. CloudFront and S3

-#### Create a S3 bucket
+#### Create an S3 bucket

 Create a new bucket in your preferred region and give it a unique name.
 Make sure to: